 Bushra Varachia is a Cinema Studies filmmaking major with a minor in Spanish.
 After graduation, she hopes to edit videos to help her pay her way through Europe.
 If she's not at Kresge Library, you can probably find her in her car, driving 2,000 miles to walk around some rocks and sleep on some dirt.

 INTRODUCTION Scholarship surrounding Tod Browning’s Freaks (1932) mostly includes discussion about public perception of disability.
-This discussion is certainly… Read more Real Monsters and Real Disgust: Comparing Reception of Freaks and Frankenstein
+This discussion is certainly warranted,… Read more Real Monsters and Real Disgust: Comparing Reception of FREAKS and FRANKENSTEIN

 Nicole Diroff is a double-major in Cinema Studies and Philosophy, with a minor in Creative Writing.
 She’s also the editor-in-chief of this edition of Screen Culture, and hopes one day to become a full-fledged professor.